kiplacheru/kiplacheru/README.md

 - 💼 ERP Solutions Developer at **Coretec Solutions Africa**
 - 🔭 Currently leading development on **Neemeka BC240 Project**
-- 🧠 Specialized in **Microsoft Dynamics 365 Business Central** with **AL and C/AL**
+- 🧠 Specialized in **Microsoft Dynamics 365 Business Central** using **AL and C/AL**
-- 🤝 Open to collaboration on fintech, SACCO automation, and digital transformation projects
+- 🤝 Open to collaboration on SACCO automation, ERP systems, and digital transformation projects

 ---